-In the previous step, you used Github Desktop to manage the workflow of committing files and creating requests.
-In this tutorial, you’ll do a similar thing but using the browser-based interface that Github provides rather than using a terminal or Github Desktop.
+In the previous step, Activity: Use the GitHub Desktop Client, you used Github Desktop to manage the workflow of committing files, branching, and merging.
+In this tutorial, you’ll do a similar activity but using the browser-based interface that Github provides rather than using a terminal or Github Desktop.

 By default, your new repository has one branch called “Master.”
 Usually when you’re making changes or reviews/edits, you create a new branch and make all the changes in the branch.
 Then when finished, the repo owner merges edits from the branch into the master through a “pull request.”